microsoft/Partner-Center-PowerShell/README.md

 #### User Credentials

 The following examples demonstrate how to connect using user credentials.
-Using this approach will leverage the app + user authentication flow.
+Using this approach will leverage app + user authentication.
 If you have not already configured an Azure AD application for use with this command then, see the steps documented in the [Native App](#Native-App) section below.

 ```powershell
 # Interactive login - a dialog box will appear for you to provide your Partner Center credentials